2uhaan/NVD-Assesment-Securein/README.md

 Data Processing: (Implied, describe if specific processing is done, e.g., parsing JSON, extracting key fields).
 Demonstration Dataset: Utilizes a representative sample of 10,000 CVEs for efficient demonstration and assessment.

+## Demo
+3 Screenshots are provided with the repo